This is part of the ANKN Logo

 Bilingual Education

 Bilingual education which conducted instruction in two languages, Indian and English, was initiated in BIA funded schools.
-The first was Rough Rock, a Navajo schools.
-At about the same time, 1970, two language schooling was also initiated by the BIA in Alaska with the Ypik dialect of Eskimo.
+The first was Rough Rock, a Navajo school.
+At about the same time, 1970, two language schooling was also initiated by the BIA in Alaska with the Yup'ik dialect of Eskimo.
 (Op.
 Cit.
 Hopkins, 2002).
 Evaluating American Indian bilingual education presented interesting evaluation challenges.
-At the time of implementing them, there was an anti-bilingual position which expressed the belief that teaching in English, only, was the most effective, and patriotic approach to educating any one, including American Indians.
+At the time of implementing them, there was an anti-bilingual position which expressed the belief that teaching in English, only, was the most effective, and a patriotic approach to educating any one, including American Indians.
 Unfortunately, this approach is still with us in the 21st Century and has many adherents among Indian populations.

 In almost all programs, evaluations of American Indian bilingual education used standardized achievement tests in some manner.
 Most often, standardized tests were used to prove that bilingual education was as effective as English, only (Rosier and Holm, 1980; Rosier and Ferella, 1976).
 The Navajo Rock Point School also used the Test of Proficiency in English as a Second Language (TOPESL) which was developed by Eugene Briere at the University of Southern California under contract from the BIA ( Briere, 1969, 1970; Op.cit.
 USBIA 1979, No. 13).
-The Window Rock (Navajo) public school district in Arizona, developed and made available “The Window Rock Oral Language Test (WROL, 1981) which was for the primary grades, but it has been used at upper levels, too.
-The WROL has been used extensively with Navajo bilingual education programs to assess Navajo language education at the primary level.
+The Window Rock (Navajo) public school district in Arizona, developed and made available, “The Window Rock Oral Language Test (WROL, 1981) which was for the primary grades, but it has been used at upper levels, too.
+The WROL has been used extensively with Navajo bilingual education programs to assess Navajo language proficiency at the primary level.

 The 1980’s were very active regarding the evaluation of Indian education.
-However, the reports will not published for public or government consumption.
-The House Appropriations Committee was concerned about the quality of academic education provided by “Contract School,” which were referred to as ‘Indian Controlled Schools.”
+However, the reports were not published for public or government consumption.
+The House Appropriations Committee was concerned about the quality of academic education provided by “Contract Schools,” which were referred to as ‘Indian Controlled Schools.”
 These schools had been Federal under the BIA and with the passage of P.L.
 93-638 the BIA was provided authority to contract its programs or parts of programs to Indian tribes so they could administer them.
 Also, the House Education and Labor Committee had created a sub-committee which was very active in developing legislation regarding Indian education.
 Reports pertaining to the various Congressional committees can be found in memos and committee reports.

 All Bureau of Indian Affairs funded schools, including contract schools, shall administer either the CTBS-U/V or the CAT-E/F. The Agency Superintendents for Education/Area Education Programs Administrators will schedule and direct this for the schools under their jurisdiction.

 At that time, 1987, the BIA Navajo Eastern Agency implemented a program to respond to the House Appropriations Committee’s pressure.
 Curiously enough, the Eastern Navajo Agency assessment program, which cast achievement tests as its foundation, was presented as a total BIA Education assessment program, which it was not.
 The Eastern Navajo Agency used achievement tests (CTBS) to retain students; evaluate teacher quality and assess their academic program.
 In response to this program, Navajo contract schools hired Jim C. Fortune (1987) to evaluate the Eastern Navajo Agency assessment program.
-Fortune established a control group from a North Carolina public schools that had 12 percent Indians in its membership.
+Fortune established a control group from a North Carolina public school that had 12 percent Indians in its membership.
 Fortune used a research design and was very careful about data quality and statistical procedures.
 Fortune used “t” tests of significant differences, means, standard deviations and a two way ANOVA.
-He used the normal curve equivalent (NCE) rather than the test grade equivalent because the NCS is more stable.
+He used the normal curve equivalent (NCE) rather than the test grade equivalent because the NCE is more stable.
 His “Purpose of Study” could have been instructive to the Congress and the BIA.
 It described how most achievement tests are constructed:

 Several federal programs such as Chapter I require the use of school achievement data in the evaluation of local projects.
 Such data are also used in monitoring school progress and in the comparison of schools governed by differing auspices.
 Due to the nature of the achievement test forming process, the sole use of test scores for student placement decisions may result in the appearance of gains in school progress that are merely artifacts of test interpretation.
 Because most developed through the sampling of global knowledge domains so as to accommodate a wide range of school curriculum and are leveled for multiple grades, norm statistics rather than content differ for most sequential grades.
 For instance, if a fifth grade student makes a scale score for the total battery of 696 in a spring administration of the CTBS, the student receives a normal curve equivalent score (NCE) of 50 and a grade equivalent score (GES) of 5.9.
-If the student is in the fourth grade, however, with the same scale score of 696 on the same test; the students NCE is 61 and his GES is 6.0.
+If the student is in the fourth grade, however, with the same scale score of 696 on the same test; the student’s NCE is 61 and his GES is 6.0.
 Notice that without any change in the amount of knowledge displayed there is a large change in NCE and a minor change in GES.
 This discrepancy of NCE scores represents a caution that must be taken in school evaluations. (p.2)

 Fortune found that about all of Eastern Navajos claims, i.e. that retaining students was a motivator for increased achievement, were fallacious.
 The Navajo Position paper also discovered that Eastern Navajo’s outstanding teacher handed out to students actual pages of the tests and taught the children correct answers just prior to administration of the CTBS.
 It is interesting that neither the Congress or the BIA bothered to investigate their rich historical heritage of the use of standardized tests and their basic cultural unfairness.
 Ignorance ruled the day, as it does today.

 Evaluating Indian Controlled Schools.
 It was mentioned above that the House Appropriations Committee was concerned about the quality of Indian controlled schools’ education.
-The Committee financed an education evaluation contract to Abt Associated, Inc. (1985) to assess the quality of the education program in Indian controlled schools.
+The Committee financed an education evaluation contract to Abt Associates, Inc. (1985) to assess the quality of the education program in Indian controlled schools.
 The evaluation design was elaborate and considerable effort was made to be fair to the schools.
 For purposes of comparisons, BIA and public schools were included.
 The evaluation included grades eight and twelve.
 The total database included School Characteristics, Student Background Characteristics, Achievement Tests, Attendance, Costs and Department of Education Title IV Enrichment Projects.
 At the eighth grade level the evaluation included 20 Indian controlled schools, two BIA schools and 10 public schools for a total of 581 students.
 At grade twelve they included 26 Indian controlled schools, 3 BIA Schools and seven public schools and 455 students.
 Several statistical procedures were applied to the data.
 The report summary stated:

 In this report, we have provided comparative data between Indian controlled schools and other schools in the same regions serving Indian students with backgrounds that were as similar as possible, in order to provide a fair comparison.
 Objectively, then, we can say that Indian controlled schools are higher in cost than other schools, on average; that eighth grade students in Indian controlled schools are not achieving as well as students in the comparison schools, on average; that twelfth grade students in Indian controlled schools are achieving better than twelfth graders in BIA schools but not as well as twelfth graders in Public schools, on average; the attendance levels are slightly lower for students in Indian controlled schools than for students in other schools, on average; and that Indian controlled schools exhibit higher rates of withdrawal from twelfth grade than other schools, on average.
 Whether these results indicate serious problems in the Indian controlled schools is open to interpretation. (p.
 114)